Please select your location and preferred language where available.

 - The API gives Hyperscale developers tools and freedom to innovate and customize according to their needs

-- Accelerate flash development time to create a competitive advantage
+- Accelerate flash memory development time to create a competitive advantage

 - Free to use, adapt and develop to flash storage requirements